comcode-org/hackmud_wiki/README.md

 1. Exceptions to heading capitalization are upgrades, corporations, and entities.
 Those should follow in-game styling and capitalization.
 1. If a section of an article is empty or needs information filled in, the pull request should be created as a draft with a comment requesting the help needed.
 1. Headings should never contain links.

+### Italicization

+1. Any instance of the name of a video game should be in italics.
+For instance: "_hackmud_"
+2. Only official edition names should be italicized.
+For instance: "_hackmud_" or "_binmat_".

 ### Linking